What Is Customer Education? (+Best Software, Types of Programs)

 2. Reduced time-to-value

-Customers don’t want to wait months before finally having an “A-ha!” moment with your service.
-If they’re investing in you as a solution, you need to show them right from the get-go that they can utilize your product immediately to solve their biggest pain points.
+Customers don’t want to wait months before finally having an “aha!” moment with your service.
+If they’re investing in you as a solution, you need to show them immediately that they can utilize your product to solve their most significant pain points.
 Customer education helps you keep process instructions, best practices, and avoidable mistakes top of mind.
 This gives your users the support they need to fully adopt new workflows without submitting support tickets and waiting on your support team.

 3. Higher levels of customer adoption